Website Search

 However, the data life cycle can be a helpful mental model to use because at each stage in the life cycle, there are best practices for managing data.
 Visualizing how your data is moving through your project can help remind you of key practices to incorporate.
 While this module won’t cover every single stage in the life cycle, we will provide a primer to some essential practices for getting started with managing your data.

 Engage with the interactive Research Data Management Life Cycle.
 Selecting a stage of research data management will reveal its definition and that stage’s role in the life cycle.
-The Research Data Management Life Cycle can also be opened in a new browser tab or window.

 While data management can sound like a lot of work for little payoff, managing your research data well actually provides a lot of personal and practical benefits.
 Well-managed and well-described data is easier to sort through, access, and understand, making your research project more efficient.
 Having a good system also prevents the frustration of data loss in the case of hardware failure or other accidents, as you will spend less time recovering the lost data or redoing your work.
 Another personal benefit to researchers is that well-managed data can help prevent publication retractions.
 Retractions can be an unintended consequence of poor data management when it leads to errors in data or the loss of data that supports published material.